Tomas2D/uvnc-repeater/README.md

   clientPort: 5900,

   // Reads and waits for the first N bytes from an incoming connection.
-  // In this data chunk, the target ID should be contained.
+  // In this data chunk, the target ID or 'host:port' should be contained.
   bufferSize: 250,

+  // Timeout (seconds) in which we should gather `bufferSize` bytes from the connection socket
+  socketFirstDataTimeout: 60 * 5,

+  // Prevent direct connecting to the target when 'host:port' is sent instead of ID.
+  refuseDirectHookup: false,

-  // Prevents multiple connections to the same target.
+  // Prevents multiple connections to the same target, instead override the existing connection.
   refuse: true,

   // Does not send "RFB 000.000" to the client when the connection starts.